 Our Goal

-Cancer is a disease in which cells in the body grow out of control.
-When cancer starts in the colon or rectum, it is called colorectal cancer.
-Sometimes it is called colon cancer, for short.
+Cancer is a disease in which abnormal cells grow out of control.
+When cancer begins in the colon or rectum, it is known as colorectal cancer—often referred to simply as colon cancer.

-If you are 45 years old or older, get screened now.
-If you think you may be at increased risk for colorectal cancer, speak with your doctor about when to begin screening, which test is right for you, and how often to get tested.
+If you are 45 years of age or older, get screened now.
+If you believe you may be at increased risk for colorectal cancer, talk with your doctor about when to begin screening, which test is right for you, and how often you should be tested.
+Early detection saves lives—and it could save yours.

 Plan for your Colon Screening